estkme-group/lpac/docs/USAGE.md

 #### driver

-Now, there is only one command: `lpac driver apdu list` to get the card reader list.
+Now, there is only one command: `lpac driver apdu list` to get the list of card readers or AT devices (AT devices are available only on the AT backend on Windows).